 Side effects of green tea are minimal.
 All the same, some minor side effects have been reported.
 Since it has caffeine, insomnia can result from drinking green tea in excess.
 Apart from that, some very sensitive people may develop nausea and vomiting.
 In rare cases, green tea is said to have produced symptoms of high blood pressure, rapid heart rate, and seizures.
 In some cases, it has produced allergic reactions like rashes and itching.
 Green tea may also block the absorption of certain vitamins, nutrients, and protein.

 But these are not so serious side effects for green tea.
 There are a few precautionary measures that can be adopted.
 Green tea should be consumed in small quantities.
-Care should be taken not to drink green tea on a full stomach of an empty stomach.
+Care should be taken not to drink green tea on a full stomach or an empty stomach.
 One should not take tea before bedtime for, it may cause insomnia.
-Pregnant women and the women who are planning to get pregnant should not drink green tea because of the caffeine content in it.
+Pregnant women and women who are planning to get pregnant should not drink green tea because of the caffeine content in it.
 There is a possibility of the baby getting neural tube birth defects.

 However, the benefits of green tea definitely is far more and crucial than its side effects.